nolankingdegen-ui/organize-nano/README.md

 ## Features

 - **📸 Photo Capture**: Take or upload photos of any room
-- **🤖 AI Vision**: Generate organized, cozy versions of your space using DALL-E 3
+- **🤖 AI Vision**: Generate organized, cozy versions of your space using Nano Banana Pro (Gemini 3)
-- **📝 Smart Instructions**: Get 5-7 actionable steps to organize your room using GPT-4
+- **📝 Smart Instructions**: Get 5-7 actionable steps from an AI interior design expert
 - **📚 History**: View past transformations and revisit instructions
 - **✨ Beautiful UI**: Clean, modern design inspired by Pinterest and interior design apps